tliutony/OpenDSA/RST/en/MHC/arraysIO.rst

 ==================== ================ ======================================================
          Return type      Method name                                            Description
 ==================== ================ ======================================================
-             boolean        hasNext()                   returns true if more data is present boolean     hasNextInt()   returns true if the next thing to read is an integer boolean   hasNextFloat()      returns true if the next thing to read is a float boolean  hasNextDouble()     returns true if the next thing to read is a double Integer        nextInt()           returns the next thing to read as an integer Float      nextFloat()              returns the next thing to read as a float Double     nextDouble()             returns the next thing to read as a Double String           next()             returns the next thing to read as a String
+             boolean    hasNextLine()         returns true if there is another line of input boolean     hasNextInt()   returns true if the next thing to read is an integer boolean   hasNextFloat()      returns true if the next thing to read is a float boolean  hasNextDouble()     returns true if the next thing to read is a double Integer        nextInt()           returns the next thing to read as an integer Float      nextFloat()              returns the next thing to read as a float Double     nextDouble()             returns the next thing to read as a Double String       nextLine()             returns the next line of input as a String
 ==================== ================ ======================================================